 Along with witches, wizards, skeletons, ghosts, spiders and human skulls, bats are also associated with a spooky Halloween.
 Here, I’ve curated an exciting collection of vintage bat drawings that can be used for your Halloween crafts and DIYs.

-There are many theories as to why bats are associated with Halloween.
-One theory is that on All Hallows Eve (Halloween), the Celtics used to light bonfires that attracted flying insects and then bats would feed on these insects.
+There are many theories about why bats are associated with Halloween.
+One theory is that on All Hallows Eve (Halloween), the Celtics used to light bonfires that attracted flying insects, which bats would then feed on.

-Another theory is all wrapped up with Vampire bats and their association with evil.
-Or it could just be that bats are nocturnal animals, so they would fly around in the night sky on Halloween.
+Another theory involves Vampire bats and their association with evil.
+Or it could just be that bats are nocturnal animals, so they fly around in the night sky on Halloween.

 Vintage Bat Art Images To Download